 Dr. Robertson graduated from Trinity College in 1887.
 He set up his medical practice in Newbury (Middlesex County).

 Dr. and Mrs. Robertson had 4 children.
-Christine was born on the 12th of May 1897, Wallace Clark was born on the 17th of April 1902 (died in 1930), Dorothy was born in November 5th 1907 and died on the 7th of March, 1909 of complications from measles.
-Their fourth child, Peter Bayne Robertson was born on the 6th of October 1915 and served during World War II.
+Christina was born on the 12th of May 1897, Wallace Clark was born on the 17th of April 1902, Dorothy was born in Newbury on the November 5th 1907 and died in Ridgetown on the 7th of March, 1909 of complications from the measles.
+Their fourth child, Peter Bayne Robertson was born in Ridgetown on the 6th of October 1915 and served during World War II.
 Flying Officer Peter Bayne Robertson died in an airplane accident on the 14th of May, 1943 and he was buried at Sleepy Hillock Cemetery, Montrose, Scotland.

-By 1911, the Robertson family was living in Ridgetown, Ontario.
-Dr. Robertson had his medical office on Main Street.
-Dr. Robertson was a Mason and served as the Master in Ridgetown.
+By 1908, the Robertson family was living in Ridgetown and Dr. Robertson had his medical office on Main Street.
+Dr. Robertson was a Mason.